-Councillors deliberated on 12 key proposals contained in the Long Term Plan consultation document and agreed to:
+Councillors deliberated on three key proposals contained in the Long Term Plan consultation document and agreed to:

 Start the process to identify one or more providers who will provide the best option for partially or fully divesting the 147 Housing for the Elderly units that are currently owned by Council.
 The sale of the units will only progress if Council is confident it will be in the best interests of tenants and the wider community in the long run.

 Go ahead and invest in a 33% shareholding in Northland Inc. This will provide significant benefits including making sure the Far North perspective is embedded in the work programme, ensure greater focus and resourcing for Māori economic development and sustainability, and the promotion of all aspects of community wellbeing.